-Our financial performance continues to be solid and consistent with the previous financial year despite the impact of COVID-19.
-With our remote Branch staff living on country we were able to keep Branches open and provide 'face to face' banking services despite all NT remote communities being locked down under a federal biosecurity directive.
-Although our headoffice staff were not able to visit the remote Branches our Branch Coordinators attended to issues and training using telephone, video and remote computer access technologies.
-The impact of COVID-19 on our costs to-date has been manageable due to a deferral of travel and associated costs.
-Going forward, support costs of remote Branches will increase with visitations resuming and travel and transportation costs materially increasing.
+Our financial performance continues to be solid and consistent with the previous two financial year despite the continuing impact of COVID-19 and lack of Grant funding.

+With our remote Branch staff living on country, we were able to keep Branches open and provide 'face to face' banking services despite NT remote communities being in 'lockdown' on several occasions.
+Although our head office staff were not able to regularly visit the remote Branches our Branch Coordinators attended to issues and training using telephone, video and remote computer access technologies.
+The impact of COVID-19 on our costs continues to test our resilience but remains manageable.